emilypx/appfair.github.io/index.md

 # Welcome to the App Fair

-The App Fair is an independent app distribution platform for free and open-source macOS applications written by students and educators.
+The App Fair is an independent app distribution platform for free open-source macOS applications created by students and educators.
 App Fair apps use modern native frameworks and user-interface elements with a focus on performance, efficiency, accessibility and inclusiveness.

-# The App Fair For Users
+## The App Fair for App Users

 From an end-user standpoint, the **App Fair.app** catalog browser application allows you to research, discover, install, and update applications from an unlimited online collection.

 Apps installed with the **App Fair.app** application are created using the modern platform-native `SwiftUI` framework and built for both Intel and ARM processors, and therefore tend to run faster and use resources more efficiently than other cross-platform application frameworks.
 At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, or other USB & bluetooth devices.

-## Free & Fair, Forever

-App Fair apps are always free; there is never any charge to download and install apps from the catalog, nor is there any possibility for in-app purchases or subscriptions.
-Any apps you install from the App Fair will be free and fair, forever.

-Some App developers may enable patronage services, which provides the ability for users to electively sponsor developers whose apps they enjoy using, as well as to fund the ongoing development of the app and encourage new features.

-# The App Fair For Developers
+## The App Fair for App Developers

 App Fair apps are written in Swift and utilize a native `SwiftUI` user interface.
 Apps target macOS 12 and Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.